eagronin/university-towns-prepare/README.md

-# Prepare data
+# Data Preparation

+## Overview
+This section describes clearning and processing of the data collected for testing a hypothesis whether university towns have their mean housing prices less effected by recessions.

+The previous step, which describes the process of data acquisition, is described [here](https://eagronin.github.io/university-towns-acquire/).

+The next step, which provides analysis of the data, is described [here](https://eagronin.github.io/university-towns-analyze/).

+## Data
-Convert the university_towns.txt list to a DataFrame of towns and the states they are in.
+The list of university towns includes entries of both university towns and states in which these towns are located in a single column.
+In order to Convert the university_towns.txt list to a DataFrame of towns and the states they are in.
 The format of the DataFrame is: DataFrame( [ ["Michigan", "Ann Arbor"], ["Michigan", "Yipsilanti"] ], columns=["State", "RegionName"]  )